OMMAT-HSE/algoscalc-archi/README.md

 # algoscalc-archi
-ArchiMate model for an algorithms online calculator project
+ArchiMate model for an algorithms online calculator project.